EngineHub/WorldEditDocs/source/usage/other/craftscripts.rst

 .. highlight:: javascript

-CraftScripts allow you to write scripts with as little overhead as possible: no compiling WorldEdit, no setting up a plugins configuration folder, etc. CraftScripts are written in JavaScript.
+CraftScripts allow you to write scripts with as little overhead as possible: no compiling WorldEdit, no setting up a plugins configuration file, etc. CraftScripts are written in JavaScript.

 The advantages of writing CraftScripts with WorldEdit are: